 Financial Aid Timeline

 Many college students need some type of financial aid.
-Use the timeline below to follow the key steps in the financial aid process.
-As a general rule, start your financial aid planning a year in advance.
+Use the timeline below to follow key steps in the financial aid process.
+As a general rule, you should start your financial aid planning a year in advance.

 - Estimate costs of attending college next year.

-- To complete the FAFSA in January, you'll need a Personal Identification Number (PIN).
-Apply now for your PIN at pin.ed.gov to receive your PIN in time.
+- Apply for your FAFSA Personal Identification Number (PIN)at pin.ed.gov to receive your PIN in time to complete the FAFSA in January.
 If you're a dependent student, your parent will also need a PIN.

 - Start a financial aid folder to keep track of all your paperwork.

-- Check all application and financial aid deadlines for your college.
+- Check all application and financial aid deadlines for your college of choice and any application deadlines for scholarships/grants you’ve identified.

 - Complete any other financial aid applications that may be required by your colleges.

-- Within 3-5 days after completing the FAFSA, you should receive the Student Aid Report (SAR) by email (if no email address was listed on the FAFSA, your SAR will be sent by mail.)
+- Anticipate receiving the Student Aid Report (SAR) by email or mail.
 Review the SAR, make any corrections and return it to the FAFSA processor.

-- Once you've completed the FAFSA and provided any other required documentation to the college’s financial aid office, you will receive an award letter from your college, listing what aid you will receive.
+- Expect an award letter from your college.
+Once you’ve completed the FASFA and provided any other required documentation to the college’s financial aid office, you will receive an award letter from your college, listing what aid you will receive.
 Typically, award letters are sent to the student in April.

 - Contact the Financial Aid Office at your college to make sure they have everything they need for your application.